ritaNDU/languagesapp-assignment4-ritamerhej/README.md

 ### The navigation/ folder:

-This is where navigation is being implemented. react-navigation is being used for navigation.
+This is where navigation is implemented. react-navigation is being used for navigation.

 ### The utils/ folder:

-This is where some utility functions have been implemented.
+This is where some utility functions are implemented.